kaxonomy/kaxonomy/README.md

 ## About

-A versatile software engineer with a passion for Java and low-level programming languages.
+A versatile software engineer with a passion for learning.

 ## Current Focus*